On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Introduction

-We emphasize that the presence of per-step noise $\eta_n(t)$ and missing values (denoted by $\star$) represent an additional challenge of measurement error in our setup.
-The generic spatio-temporal factor model for $f_n(\cdot), n \in [N]$ described in Section \ref{sec:ts_model} {\em without} additional noise $\eta_n(\cdot)$ or missingness already provides an expressive model for the various aspects of time series model analysis (trend, periodicity, stationarity) .
+Here $\star$ represents a missing observation and $\eta_n(t)$ represents the per-step noise, which we assume to be an independent (across $t, n$) mean-zero random variable. \footnote{Our results go through if the noise $\eta_n(t)$ is weakly correlated across $t \in [T], n \in [N]$, as long as the spectral norm induced by the stacked Page Matrix of $\eta_n(t)$ has $\| \cdot \|_2$-norm scaling on the order $O(\sqrt{N} + \sqrt{T})$.} Though $\eta_n(t)$ is independent, we note that the underlying time series, $f_n(\cdot)$, is of course strongly dependent across $t, n$.
+Indeed the presence of per-step noise $\eta_n(t)$ and missing values (denoted by $\star$) represent an additional challenge of measurement error in our setup.
+The generic spatio-temporal factor model for $f_n(\cdot), n \in [N]$ described in Section \ref{sec:ts_model} {\em without} additional noise $\eta_n(\cdot)$ or missingness already provides an expressive model for a time series including any finite sum of products of harmonics and polynomials, any differentiable periodic function, and any H{\"o}lder continuous function.